Skip to content

 What is your preferred way of giving back?

-There are many ways you can volunteer in person as well as virtually.
-Some avenues include giving to charity, donating blood and plasma, shopping at local farmers’ markets, becoming a CASA/GAL and many more.
+There are countless ways to volunteer—in person or virtually.
+Popular avenues include donating to charities, giving blood or plasma, shopping at local farmers’ markets, or serving as a CASA/GAL advocate.

 Anne Arquit Niederberger, SVP Market Development

 Anne: I don’t have a favorite.
-I donate time, money, expertise – depending on the need and how I can make a difference.
-Some current activities are gleaning organic vegetables at my friends’ Farm to Fight Hunger, all of which they donate to local food banks, donating to my college alma mater, actively participating in the grassroots organization Healdsburg 2040, and occasionally maintaining trails with the Redwood Trails Alliance.
+I donate time, money, expertise—depending on the need and where I can make a difference.
+Some current activities are gleaning organic vegetables at Farm to Fight Hunger (all donated to local food banks), donating to my college alma mater, participating in the grassroots organization Healdsburg 2040, and maintaining trails with the Redwood Trails Alliance.

-Veronica: Time is our most valuable resource; I dedicate my free time.
-I love to raise funds and get teams together every year for the yearly walks!
-I also get local businesses to donate!
+Veronica: Time is our most valuable resource, so I dedicate my free time.
+I love organizing teams for annual walks and getting local businesses to donate!

-Randi: My favorite way of giving back is within the community.
-I have been involved with various things from a local club that raises money for scholarships for women, to being an be elected member of the chamber of commerce.
+Randi: Within the community.
+I’ve been involved in a local club that raises scholarship funds for women, and I serve as an elected member of the chamber of commerce.

 Why do you volunteer and when did you start?